FOSS4Everyone/github-slideshow/_posts/0000-01-02-FOSS4Everyone.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Thank you Microsoft (and :octocat:) sfadsfasdfasdfsdafasdfasdffsdkk
+Thank you Microsoft (and :octocat:) sfadsfasdfasdfs

 Why is this not working?